kenjis/secure-validator/README.md

 If a field does not match the default rules, you can remove the rules.

+### Fatal Rules

+You can set a validation rule as *fatal* to detect abnormal input like an attack.

+If a fatal rule fails, exception `FatalValidationError` will be thrown immediately.

 ### Validated Data

 You can get validated data only with `$validator->getValidated()`.